Have you ever subscribed to a reading plan on your Bible app and not finished it?

 Do you ever get frustrated reading the Old Testament and end up putting your Bible down?

 Do you skip Leviticus every year?

 Does the thought of reading the entire Bible overwhelm you?

 Do you find yourself not wanting to read at all?

-Pastors have preached series on how to study the Bible, how to get the most out of reading your Bible and plenty of books, articles and blog posts have been written discussing the topic.
-I’m definitely not saying anything ground breaking today but I do want to ask a question many of us don’t want to ask ourselves, Why do I struggle with reading the Bible?
+Pastors have preached series on how to study the Bible and getting the most out of reading your Bible.
+In addition, a plethora of books, articles, and blog posts have been written to discuss the topic.
+I’m not saying anything groundbreaking today, but I do want to ask a question many of us don’t want to ask ourselves, Why do I struggle with reading the Bible?

-Many would say they don’t have time but the reality is all of us make time for things we don’t have time for, we’re all experts at rearranging our schedules.
-There are parts of the Bible we will never fully understand this side of heaven and there are other parts we can gain understanding of with a little more time put in.
+Many would say they don’t have time, but the reality is all of us make time for things we don’t have time for; we’re all experts at rearranging our schedules.
+There are parts of the Bible we will never fully understand this side of heaven, and there are other details we can know with a little more time put in.

-After you have done the 30 day overview and read through the Bible in a year I suggest studying through the New Testament one book at a time.
+After you have done the 30-day overview and read through the Bible in a year, I suggest studying through the New Testament one book at a time.
 This takes about three years and a couple of months.
 The idea is to spend a month in each book (splitting larger books equally over several months) to help you go deeper into understanding Jesus and the Christian life.
-I actually just started the three year plan and will be making and updating it monthly with resources I’m using to study.
-I will also be adding things to my Instagram stories during my studies.